lawrence-iviani/lisa/README.md

 # External SW Components

+## ODAS
+[ODAS](https://github.com/introlab/odas) stands for Open embeddeD Audition System.
+This is a library dedicated to perform sound source localization, tracking, separation and post-filtering.
+ODAS is coded entirely in C, for more portability, and is optimized to run easily on low-cost embedded hardware.
+ODAS is free and open source.

 ## RHASSPY

 [Rhasspy](https://rhasspy.readthedocs.io/en/latest/) (pronounced RAH-SPEE) is an open source, fully offline voice assistant toolkit for many languages that works well with Home Assistant, Hass.io, and Node-RED.